This summer has a fantastic line up of performances and art exhibits. See what’s happening near your Washington, DC neighborhood!

 The Portrait Gallery just minutes from Gallery Place will feature One Life: Martin Luther King, Jr. starting June 28.
 Paintings, photos and video segments will chronicle Dr. King’s life and civil rights activism.

 The Hirshhorn Museum will have the exhibit Peter Coffin: Here and There starting June 29.
 Coffin has had an eclectic array of work in a variety of mediums that include sculptures, photography and sound art.
+If you are not sure of which places you can visit on Washington DC you can try checking out this website or tours.

 Catch a Ball Game